 Billie Giles-Corti: Thank you Gretchen, it’s a real pleasure for me to talk to you too.

 Gretchen Miller: This has been Prevention Works, the podcast of The Australian Prevention Partnership Centre.
-If you’ve enjoyed listening to Professor Billie Giles-Corti, why not check out our conversation with Professor Adrian Bowman, who set to change up how we get physical as a nation.
+If you’ve enjoyed listening to Professor Billie Giles-Corti, why not check out our conversation with Professor Adrian Bauman, who set to change up how we get physical as a nation.
 Just go to preventioncenter.org.au and do tell your friends and colleagues all about us.
 I’m Gretchen Miller, catch you next time.

 Gretchen Miller sits down with Australia’s leading expert in liveability, Professor Billie Giles-Corti, to talk about how urban planning profoundly influences population health, her ground-breaking National Liveability Study, and whether urban planners, with their huge influence on our health, should take the Hippocratic Oath to ‘do no harm’.